Dual military? Two service members married to each other can each use their own VA entitlement for an even stronger purchase.

 | Permanent Buydown | Seller credits can be used to buy discount points. |

 | VA Funding Fee | Seller CAN pay the VA funding fee.
 Counts toward the 4% concession cap if seller pays it.
-Now tax-deductible as mortgage interest. |
+May be tax-deductible for some borrowers (refer any tax questions to the buyer’s CPA). |

 | Buyer-Agent Commission | 2026: Buyer can pay directly.
-Cannot be rolled into the loan — must come from buyer's cash.
-Seller can still pay it.
-Must be disclosed in signed buyer-agent agreement before touring. |
+Cannot be financed into the loan (must come from buyer's cash).
+Seller can still pay it, and under current VA guidance seller-paid buyer-agent commission is generally NOT counted against the 4% concession cap.
+Must be disclosed in a signed buyer-agent agreement before touring. |

-- Ask for seller-paid closing costs (no cap) — reduces cash needed at close
+- Ask for seller-paid closing costs (no cap).
+Reduces cash needed at close.

 - Use up to 4% in concessions for buydown, funding fee, or prepaid items

-- Consider a slightly higher offer price with built-in seller credits — if comps support it
+- Consider a slightly higher offer price with built-in seller credits, if comps support it

 Key Talking Points: